textX/textX/docs/error_handling.rst

 textX will raise an error if syntax or semantic error is detected during meta-model or model parsing/construction.

-For syntax error :code:`TextXSyntaError` is raised.
+For syntax error :code:`TextXSyntaxError` is raised.
 For semantic error :code:`TextXSemanticError` is raised.
 Both exceptions inherits from :code:`TextXError`.
 These exceptions are located in :code:`textx.exceptions` module.